 Guidelines for delivering palliative care

-There are also 5 core principles that those involved in palliative care follow.
+There are also five key principles of palliative care that palliative carers will follow.

 - To relieve pain and other distressing symptoms associated with the disease or its treatment

-- To recognize death and dying as a natural process
+- To recognise death and dying as a natural process

 - To neither prevent nor promote death